Newsflash: She wasn’t required to wear one.

 Last month, British Prime Minister Theresa May visited Saudi Arabia to discuss post-Brexit trade deals.

-In February 2016, Crown Princess Mary and Crown Prince Frederik of Denmark undertook a tour of Saudi Arabia.
+In 2016, Crown Princess Mary and Crown Prince Frederik of Denmark toured Saudi Arabia.

-In 2015, then-First Lady Michelle Obama travelled to Saudi Arabia with President Barack Obama to pay their respects to the late King Abdullah.
+In 2015, First Lady Michelle Obama travelled to Saudi with President Barack Obama to pay their respects to the late King Abdullah.

 In 2012, then-Secretary of State Hillary Clinton visited Saudi Arabia to speak with leaders about local and global issues.